 Jobs in BPO companies

 Contrary to this belief, call centers are only a part of what the industry has to offer.

 At the same time, the industry is also open to entry-level employees looking for a stepping stone in their careers.

-Nowadays, outsourcing is not just about repetitive business processes.
-Clients look to outsource more complex functions such as accounting to offshore countries such as the Philippines for cost efficiency.
+For cost efficiency, clients look to outsource more complex functions, such as accounting, to offshore countries such as the Philippines.

 While the majority of support services still involve answering calls, agents can still apply for non-voice processes such as chat and email.

 Lastly, back-office roles such as data entry and payroll processing are also delegated to improve the business operations of a firm.